How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 • Readers’ comments, including questions and answers

-1. The purpose of the piece and if it fits the theme of your message; if not, find a suitable topic.
-To refine your subject, link your article goals to the different stages of the buyer’s journey (more on that later).
+1. The purpose of the content and if it fits the theme of your message; if not, find a suitable topic.
+To refine your subject, link your article goals to the different buyer’s journey stages (more on that later).

 2. The writing style: will it be informational or tell a story?
 Will you go for laughs?